Adam Gontier

-Adam Wade Gontier (born May 25, 1978) is a Canadian rock musician.
-He is the co-lead singer, rhythm guitarist and a songwriter for Three Days Grace.
+Adam Wade Gontier (born May 25, 1978) is a Canadian musician who is the co-lead singer and rhythm guitarist for the rock band Three Days Grace.
 He is also known for his work in Saint Asonia.
 He co-founded Three Days Grace in 1992, recording four albums with them before parting ways in 2013 and eventually returning in 2024.
-In addition to his work with Three Days Grace and Saint Asonia, he has been involved in collaborations with other bands including Art of Dying, Apocalyptica, Breaking Benjamin, Skillet and Thousand Foot Krutch.
+In addition to his work with Three Days Grace and Saint Asonia, he has been involved in collaborations with other bands including Art of Dying, Apocalyptica, Breaking Benjamin, Skillet, and Thousand Foot Krutch.

 Early life

 Gontier was born in Peterborough, Ontario on May 25, 1978.
 He was raised in Markham, Ontario.
 Shortly after his parents divorced, he moved back to the Peterborough area, where he initially attended Adam Scott Collegiate and Vocational Institute.
 In 1992, he moved to the Norwood area, and attended Norwood District High School, where he met and befriended Three Days Grace members Neil Sanderson and Brad Walst.
 Gontier's mother is a professional singer/pianist, and was an influence to him as a musician.

 Gontier started playing guitar at the age of 12 and was taught by his cousin Cale's brother Josh.
 He began writing songs around the age of 14.
 Gontier has stated that he uses music "as an outlet and release for emotions and feelings."
 Gontier's influences include Pearl Jam, Alice in Chains, Jeff Buckley, Soundgarden, the Tragically Hip, and Finger Eleven.